Scholarships, Awards and Prizes by subject area

 Robbie McAdam Commemorative Scholarship

-The Stryker Scholarship in Engineering will be based on highest QCA at the end of first year and will be awarded to a student who has chosen to pursue one of the following eligible courses in second year:
+The Stryker Scholarship in Engineering will be awarded to the 3 students with the highest QCA at the end of first-year who have chosen to pursue one of the following eligible courses in second year:

 - Technology Management (LM063)